ThinkingInTypes/ThinkingInTypes.github.io/Chapters/07_Immutability.md

 We have effectively created an immutable data object with some logic in its initialization.

 A word of caution: using `object.__setattr__` is a bit of a loophole – it’s meant to be used only during object initialization.
 You wouldn’t normally call `object.__setattr__` on a frozen instance outside of `__init__`/`__post_init__` because that would defeat the point of immutability.
 (If someone is determined to bypass immutability, they can, but that’s not normal usage.)
-In fact, if you find yourself needing to change a frozen object after creation via such tricks, it may be a sign that the design should be reconsidered (maybe that piece of data shouldn’t be frozen).
+If you find yourself needing to change a frozen object after creation via such tricks, it may be a sign that the design should be reconsidered (maybe that piece of data shouldn’t be frozen).
 Generally, use this technique only to set up **derived fields or cached values at construction time**.

 ## Under the Hood: How `Final` and `frozen` Work